GCMO/AuthLogin/README.md

 -It wasn't easy at first using Swager.
 For some reason, I kept getting confused with the details provided in the page and the details provided in the JSON file.
 I had to go back and forth a few times to make sure I was using the correct data and authorization.
 -Though the server provided what very straight forward, I found it frustrating not having access to its actual code.
 Somehow the uncertainty of not seeing the code, made me feel like I was or could be missing something.
 -Had to refresh my memory on how JWTs work and how to decode them.
--Full disclosure: Im not a fan of testing.
-It's tedious and often quite unnecessary, specially on the frontend.
-I mean... if you see it working in the browser: do you really have to write tests to re-prove that it works?
-I know it's a good practice and down the line it could prevent bugs from arising, still not a fan.
+-Full disclosure: Im not a fan of testing, specially on the frontend.
+I know it's a good practice and down the line it could prevent bugs from arising and... if you see it working in the browser: do you really have to write tests to re-prove that it works?